TTS Skins: Speaker Conversion via ASR

 \section{Abstract}

 We present a fully convolutional wav-to-wav network for converting between speakers' voices, without relying on text.
-Our network is based on an encoder-decoder architecture, where the encoder is pre-trained for the task of Automatic Speech Recognition (ASR), and a multi-speaker waveform decoder is trained to reconstruct the original signal in an autoregressive manner.
-We train the network on narrated audiobooks, and demonstrate the ability to perform multi-voice TTS in those voices, by converting the voice of a TTS robot.
-We observe no degradation in the quality of the generated voices, in comparison to the reference TTS voice.
-The modularity of our approach, which separates the target voice generation from the TTS module, enables client-side personalized TTS in a privacy-aware manner.
+Our network is based on an encoder-decoder architecture, where the encoder is pre-trained for the task of Automatic Speech Recognition, and a multi-speaker waveform decoder is trained to reconstruct the original signal in an autoregressive manner.
+We train the network on narrated audiobooks, and demonstrate multi-voice TTS in those voices, by converting the voice of a TTS robot.